fffaraz/mydistro/README.md

 ## Build Prerequisites

+- Bash
+- Git
+- Curl
 - Docker
-- QEMU with KVM support
+- QEMU with KVM support (to run the built OS in a virtual machine)

 ## Quick start